Yaoyun Shi (施尧耘)

 I argued that it is not too much.

-Quantum Information Processing Seminar and Reading Group
+Quantum Information Science Seminar and Reading Groups

 This is a weekly seminar/reading group open to UM faculty and students.